MandBea-Media-Labs/cost-of-concrete/docs/currently-working-on/admin-ui.md

 - ✅ Lightweight (~10kb gzipped)
 - ✅ Field-level validation with inline errors
 - ✅ Works with any UI library (Reka UI)

+**Key Learning:** When using VeeValidate with child components, prefer **prop-based architecture** over form context injection:
+- ✅ Parent form owns state via `useForm()`
+- ✅ Child components receive `values` and `errors` as props
+- ✅ Child components emit `update:field` events
+- ✅ Avoids form context injection issues with deeply nested components
+- ✅ Follows Vue best practices (props down, events up)
+- ✅ Makes components reusable and testable

+**Anti-Pattern to Avoid:** Using `useField()` in child components to connect to parent form context.
+This can fail when components are deeply nested or when the form context isn't properly injected.

 ---